mienaikoe/ziyu/Chapters/4-3-Chapter25.md

 I hesitated, remembering my mother's strict instruction not to tell anyone the truth about Kanosin.
 But I felt that I could trust Pomri.

-"It's a chemical.
-From volcanic kelp."
+"It's a compound.
+From kelp."

 "Yes but... what does it actually do?"